 If you have any questions about the process, please email firstname.lastname@example.org

-Be aware that wait times can vary dramatically by country, or even region within a country.
-Check the Department of State for your consulate's current wait time and plan accordingly.
+- Visa appointment wait times can vary dramatically by country, or even different regions within a country.
+Check the Department of State website for your Embassy or Consulate's current wait time and plan accordingly.

 - RMU Acceptance Letter

-- Graduate Students Only: GMAT or GRE scores depending on program
+- Graduate Students Only: GMAT or GRE scores if required by your degree program

 For more information about the process, please visit this page.